BlueCode23/DevOPs/readme.txt

 Everthing should be up and running

-5-	If you machine get error:
+5-	If your machine gets an error:

-•	Please add in your IDE terminal put: vagrant provision
+•	Please add input in your IDE´s terminal: vagrant provision

 6-	If the issue persists, please contact us via email, we are happy to help.